-According to Heather Goldsworthy, "[H]uman security is a concept created in response to the transformed geopolitical conditions that emerged at the end of the Cold War"
+According to Heather Goldsworthy, "human security is a concept created in response to the transformed geopolitical conditions that emerged at the end of the Cold War" (Goldworthy, 2010, p.

-(Goldsworthy, 2010, p.
 450).
 As state-level military conflicts fade, a new threat to society is evolving.
-Terrorism is often based on clannish ideology where the individual and community are threatened with civil unrest, destruction of property, and violence.
+The new threat of terrorism may well be based on clannish ideology, where the individual and community are threatened with civil unrest.
 Poverty and the lack of education are at the roots of civil unrest.
-Microcredit attempts to mitigate the fears generated by providing capital at the individual and community levels to alleviate want and accommodate education in the form of principles to erase the fear generated by ignorance.
+Microcredit attempts to mitigate the fears generated by providing capital at the individual and community levels to alleviate freedom of wants along with education in the form of principles to erase the fear generated by ignorance.
 The most famous of these principles are promoted by the Grameen Bank beginning with "we are disciplined, united, courageous and workers" (Grameen Bank booklets 2010).

 Bayulgen (2008) suggests that a link exists between "self-efficacy and social capital, which can be generated from a particular form of micro-credit lending where clients apply for loans as a group and share responsibility for repayment" (Bayulgen, 2008, p. abstract).
 A distinction needs to be made between self-efficacy and self-esteem.
-Many have misunderstood, assuming that self-efficacy is the same as self-esteem, and these words are sometimes used interchangeably when the fact is that self-esteem is an effect of self-efficacy.
+Many have misunderstood that self-efficacy is the same as self-esteem, and these words are sometimes used interchangably.

 According to Albert Bandura (1997), an expert in the field of self-efficacy, "perceived self-efficacy is concerned with judgments of personal capability, whereas self-esteem is concerned with judgments of self-worth" (p.
 11).
 The poor feel a sense of being capable when they are able to convert natural resources or their services into the production of goods or delivery of services.
 Having the funding to do this will give them more confidence and lead to a feeling of self-worth once they meet their expectations through their work.
 Bandura explains there is "group efficacy" or "collective efficacy" (p.448) as well which increases productivity and is the strongest predictor of workplace satisfaction.

 The shift on security from sovereign nation to individual and community is quickly becoming a new paradigm.
-Will Maslow's theory of the Hierarchy of Needs be turned upside down in the new millennium?
-Can man's primary driver of self-survival be displaced by the higher order of self-actualization?
-If so, can self-actualization serve the need to survive better than primal instincts?
-After all, this is a 21st century global village where specialization and optimization of resources renders communities better fit to provide water and basic necessities than the individual alone.
-As a society, it seems quite upside down to cling to the current hierarchy as if individuals are all living in isolated mud huts sharpening sticks in the hopes of gorging themselves upon a passing rodent.
+Will Maslow's theory of hierarchical-needs be turned upside down in the new millennium?
+Can man's primary driver of self-interest be displaced by the higher order of self-actualization?
 These questions hit at the very essence of human behavior which has long been studied by various disciplines with no definitive answers.
 The most cherished precept of market economics is the pursuit of self-interest and gain.
-The concept of subjective expected utility (SEU) has been a well established concept in the human decision-making process.
+The concept of subjective expected utility (SEU) has been a well established concept in the human decision making process.
 Its fundamental concept is based on what is called utility-maximizing rationality.
+However, a number of recent winners of the Nobel Prize in Economics like Robert Aumann in 2005 and John Forbes Nash, Jr in 1994 have searched human behavior patterns that consider group consequences in decision-making processes under the more commonly know label as game theory.
+Most cultures view utility-maximization from a utilitarian point of view- when making choices, what is the most good for the most people.